The Nine-ish Month Sleep Regression: What is it and what can be done about it?

 If you have never done sleep training to change parent-led sleep associations:

-If your baby has always had a sleep association (see our posts on the four month regression for what sleep association waking looks like), then consider waiting until your baby is out of this phase before beginning an intervention.
+If your baby has always had a sleep association (see our posts on the four-month regression for what sleep association waking looks like), consider waiting until your baby is out of this phase before beginning an intervention.
 Fixing a sleep association involves weaning your baby off of actions that you do to help your baby sleep.
 Given that this involves creating separation at some point, it’s often difficult for babies with strong separation anxiety to adjust to that type of change.
-If you can’t wait to start sleep training, due to your schedule or mounting sleep deprivation, consider using a sleep intervention that involves staying entirely in the room with your baby or being mostly out of the room.
-At this age going in and out of the room (i.e. checking in or graduated extinction) doesn't work as well, because coming in and out of the room involves repeating the experience that your child finds most stressful (i.e. you leaving the room) over and over.
+If you can’t wait to start sleep training, due to your schedule or mounting sleep deprivation, consider using a sleep intervention that involves staying entirely in the room with your baby or being mostly out of the room (again, our class offers these types of options).
+At this age going in and out of the room (i.e., checking in or graduated extinction) doesn't work as well, because coming in and out of the room involves repeating the experience that your child finds most stressful (i.e., you leaving the room) over and over.

 What should be done to get naps back on track?